androbelgica/SOS/docs/Cart&Cook_PRD.md

 -   Product name, description, price, image, stock quantity, category (seafood, meat, vegetables, fruits)
 -   Product availability toggle
 -   Inventory alerts (optional)
+-   **Featured Product Management:** Admin can add, update, and remove featured products to be showcased on the customer dashboard.
+-   **Featured Recipe Management:** Admin can add, update, and remove featured recipes to be showcased on the customer dashboard.

 ### 🧾 Orders & Payment Module